Sunny6889/tron-docker-main/README.md

 # Contributing

-Contributions are welcome.
-All contributed code will be covered by the Apache License v2 of this project.
+All contributions are welcome.
 Check [contribution](CONTRIBUTING.md) for more details.

 # License